-While physical, occupational, and specialized rheumatoid arthritis therapy treatments won’t cure or stop the disease, they are critical components in helping patients improve their quality of life and achieve high levels of health and well-being.
+While physical, occupational, and specialized rheumatoid arthritis therapy treatments won’t cure or stop the disease, they are critical components in helping patients adjust to their disease, improve their quality of life and achieve better health and well-being.

-Physical and occupational therapies combined with well-rounded medications treatments can allow rheumatoid arthritis patients to live fulfilling and healthy lives despite their symptoms.
+Physical and occupational therapies combined with well-rounded medications treatments can allow rheumatoid arthritis patients to live fulfilling and healthy lives despite their disease.